The Human Truth Foundation

 World Avg0.34

-Serbia comes 32nd in the world in terms of opposing gender inequality.
+Serbia comes 32nd in the world when it comes to opposing gender inequality.

 The UN Human Development Reports include statistics on gender equality which take into account things like maternal mortality, access to political power (seats in parliament) and differences between male and female education rates.
 Gender inequality is not a necessary part of early human development.
 Although a separation of roles is almost universal due to different strengths between the genders, this does not have to mean that women are subdued, and, such patriarchalism is not universal in ancient history.
 Those cultures and peoples who shed, or never developed, the idea that mankind ought to dominate womankind, are better cultures and peoples than those who, even today, cling violently to those mores.